tunaphish/blog/content/notes/inbox.md

 (relation to myself and my superiority inferiority paradox) this aligns with my superiority/inferiority complex paradox.
 I judge others by their actions whereas I judge myself by my potential.
 My surface level thoughts give me a superiority complex but in my core I know that isn't true and that it's your actions are what matter which is why I still have an inferiority complex.
 I haven't done anything.

-# "real" art vs digital art
-Before I conclusively said digital art was the way I wanted to go because the hobbies I decided for myself at the time.
-Game development.
-Making stickers and shit.

-Recently though I've discovered a tenet for myself regarding balance.
-Most of my inclinations push me towards online life.
-My job, video games, gathering information.

-My other hobbies should trend the other direction if possible.
-Plus I am discovering a lust (weird word choice) for real life.
-In that other things are taking precedent.
-Taste, textures, smells.
-All food related...
-But basically living life in my flesh isntead of my just my mind which online life exacerbates.

-Eh fuck it I can do both.
-I did need to write this down though.

 # argument against exposure|recency bias
 Algorithms reinforcing your interests and likes.
 Presented as bad.
 As an echo chamber.
 Isn’t that different right from real life.
 If you think about a farmer constantly exposed to same thing over and over.
 It’s curation.
 Exposure bias says people tends towards things they see often.
 But things you see often is often a good indicator that it’s important.
 The best indicator that you’ll run into some situation is if you’ve run into that situation before.
 Its sort of like habits in that way.